absmach/propeller-docs/docs/getting-started.md

 }
 ```

-To can use the CLI to create a task as follows:
+You can use the CLI to create a task as follows:

 ```bash
 # propeller-cli tasks create <name>
 propeller-cli tasks create demo
 ```

-This will output a response like the following
+This will output a response like the following:

 ```json
 {